Marker Logo

 Topics.
 This memorial is listed in this topic list: War, US Civil.

 Location.
-39° 43.816′ N, 78° 42.743′ W. Marker is near Bedford, Pennsylvania, in Bedford County.
+39° 43.816′ N, 78° 42.743′ W. Memorial is near Bedford, Pennsylvania, in Bedford County.
 It is in Cumberland Valley Township.
-Memorial is on Bedford Valley Road (US 220).
+It is at the intersection of Bedford Valley Road (U.S. 220) and Valley Road, on the right when traveling south on Bedford Valley Road.
 The marker is near the Mason and Dixon Line separating Pennsylvania and Maryland.
 Touch for map.
-Marker is in this post office area: Bedford PA 15522, United States of America.
+Memorial is at or near this postal address: 7377 Valley Rd, Bedford PA 15522, United States of America.
 Touch for directions.

 Camp Mason & Dixon Marker image.
 Click for full size.